 "Well, haven't you asked him to stop?"
-Misaki was thinking this land wasn't so complex.
+Misaki thought this land wasn't so complex.
 Ask nicely and the creatures usually did your bidding.
 Usually.

 "Many times!
-But every person I send to his palace is locked up in his dungeon, and they wither away..."
-Tears glistened in her soft eyes now, and Misaki had had enough.
-She was livid now at this Frost King.
+But every fairy I send to his palace is locked up in his dungeon, and they wither away..."
+Tears glistened in her soft eyes, and Misaki had had enough.
+She was livid at this Frost King.

 Misaki snorted.
 "Yeah.
 Like that's going to work."
 Smiling one last time at Sakura, Misaki ran out of her kingdom and followed the coldest path to the Frost King's lair.

 She also didn't have much of a plan.
-Originally, she was planning on just running up to the King's feet and chewing him out until he caved or became so annoyed that a compromise was in order.
+Originally, she planned on just running up to the King's feet and chewing him out until he caved or became so annoyed that a compromise was in order.

 She didn't think she'd be stopped by his guards.

-There were two of them, dressed in head to toe armor.
-"What business do you have here?" they barked at her arrival.
+There were two of them, dressed in head-to-toe armor the color of smoke.
+"What business do you have here?" one barked at her arrival.

-Misaki balked at their harsh tones.
+Misaki balked at the harsh tone.
 She'd never heard someone speak like that (herself excluded, of course.)
 "I'm here to speak with the Frost King on behalf of Queen Sakura of the Elves."
 Did that sound dignified enough?
 Like she might actually be royal enough to ask for the King's presence?